bruab/bruab.github.io/cozyweb-directory.md

 - SMS/phone - if we're not texting, but you'd like to, hit reply on one of my newsletters or book a [walk and talk](/walk-and-talk)
 - RSS - I subscribe to and read a handful of feeds.
 Happy to share the list if anyone's curious - just [hit me up](/contact)

 ... and that's about it.
-I'm not active in any Slacks or Discords, I don't use Whatsapp or Signal or Telegram.
+I'm not active in any Slacks or Discords, I don't use Whatsapp.

 I'd love to find a cozyweb corner to talk about bicycles, and permaculture, and lost crops.
 If you know of any, [let me know](/contact).